 # How to Foam Roll Your IT Band Without Pain | 321 STRONG Answers

-> Rolling directly on the IT band hurts because it sits over bone.
-Target the TFL, outer glutes, and lateral quad instead for pain-free relief.
+> Stop rolling directly on your IT band.
+Target the TFL, lateral quad, and glute medius instead for effective, pain-free relief.

 **URL:** https://localhost/answers/how-to-foam-roll-your-it-band-without-pain